Connect with others who understand.

 Rashes are common in all types of lupus.
 The malar or butterfly rash is considered a typical sign of lupus.
 A malar rash shows up as patches across the cheeks and nose, which are purple on darker skin or reddish pink on lighter skin.

 In discoid lupus, round or oval patches form on the head and upper body.
-In subacute cutaneous lupus, red or purple scaly patches and ring-shaped lesions develop.
+In subacute cutaneous lupus, scaly, discolored patches and ring-shaped lesions develop.
 Lupus rashes are usually sensitive to sunlight or tanning beds and can cause paler or darker spots and thinning of the skin.

 Lupus may cause hair loss, especially around the forehead.
-This can be caused by rashes, sores, or scarring on the scalp, or because of side effects from certain medications that treat lupus — including steroids and immunosuppressives (drugs that suppress the immune system).
+This can be caused by rashes, sores, or scarring on the scalp.
+Hair loss can also be a side effect of certain medications that treat lupus, including steroids and immunosuppressives (drugs that suppress the immune system).

-Problems with small blood vessels in the hands may cause the fingers to turn red, white, or blue when cold — this is called Raynaud’s disease.
+Problems with small blood vessels in the hands may cause the fingers to turn red, blue, dusky, or pale when exposed to cold.
+This condition is called Raynaud’s disease.

 Pain

-Joint pain and stiffness are extremely common symptoms of lupus.
+Joint pain and stiffness are extremely common symptoms of lupus, especially upon waking in the morning.
 People with lupus may also experience headaches, muscle pain, and abdominal pain caused by inflammation of the pancreas.

 Chest pain can be caused by inflammation of the lungs or heart, including:

-• Pleuritis (also called pleurisy) — Inflammation of the pleura, the tissues that line the lungs and chest cavity
+• Pleuritis (also known as pleurisy) — Inflammation of the pleura, tissues that line the lungs and chest cavity

 • Endocarditis — Inflammation of the heart walls and valves